itsthechad/ar-restaurant-menu/README.md

 1. Ensure you have completed the Prerequisites section and have confirmed you're able to run the `AwesomeProject` sample that the instructions direct you to create.

-1. In a new folder, clone or download this jss-viro repo.
+1. In a new folder, clone or download this ar-restaurant-menu repo.

-1. Navigate to `jss-viro/basic-sample-react-native`
+1. Navigate to `ar-restaurant-menu/app`

 1. Run `npm install`

 1. Make sure you have cocoapods.
 Type `brew install cocoapods` to install.
 	* (Cocoapods is like npm for Xcode projects.
 The next two steps will setup more required dependencies.)

-1. Navigate to `jss-viro/basic-sample-react-native/ios`
+1. Navigate to `ar-restaurant-menu/app/ios`

 1. Run `pod install` (installs dependencies listed in Podfile)

 1. Cause an error and then fix it (This is an unfortunate step I don't know how to get around yet.
 The below fix is taken from [this Viro page](https://docs.viromedia.com/docs/integrating-with-react-native-projects)):

-	1. In `jss-viro/basic-sample-react-native`, run `npm run start-ios`
+	1. In `ar-restaurant-menu/app`, run `npm run start-ios`

 	1. Two Terminal windows should open, and one will ultimately result in an error regarding vlog_is_on.cc and duplicate symbols.

 	1. Close Terminal

-	1. Open `jss-viro/basic-sample-react-native/node_modules/react-native/third-party/glog-0.3.4/src/vlog_is_on.cc`
+	1. Open `ar-restaurant-menu/app/node_modules/react-native/third-party/glog-0.3.4/src/vlog_is_on.cc`

 	1. Change the following lines to match the highlighted bits below: